11. Matrices and Other Arraysļ

 ## Categories: 0, 1

 11.5.6.
-A Note on the Matrix Packageļ
+A note on the Matrix package#

-The Matrix package is perhaps the most widely known showcase of the S4 object-orientation (and that is the reason why we cover S4 in this very chapter).
+The Matrix package is perhaps the most widely known showcase of the S4 object orientation (and that is the reason why we cover S4 in this very chapter).
 It defines classes and methods for dense and sparse matrices, including rectangular, symmetric, triangular, band, and diagonal ones.

-For instance, large graph (e.g., in network sciences) or preference (e.g., in recommender systems) data can be represented using sparse matrices (those which feature many 0s; after all, it is extremely more common for two vertices in a network to not be joined by an edge than to be connected).
+For instance, large graph (e.g., in network sciences) or preference (e.g., in recommender systems) data can be represented using sparse matrices (those which feature many 0s; after all, it is extremely more common for two vertices in a network not to be joined by an edge than to be connected).

 For example: